CBRS Small Cell Radios

 Instead of a LoRa antenna, Helium 5G Hotspots use Citizens Broadband Radio Service (CBRS) Radios to provide cellular coverage.
 CBRS is a wide broadcast 3.5Ghz band in the United States that does not require a 5G Hotspot Host to acquire spectrum licenses.

-More information about CBRS can be found on the Federal Communications Commission Website
+You can find more information about CBRS on the Federal Communications Commission Website

-5G Hotspots can participate in providing 5G cellular coverage when connected to Indoor or Outdoor CBRS Small Cell Radios while also participating in providing LoRaWAN coverage.
+5G Hotspots can provide 5G cellular coverage when connected to Indoor or Outdoor CBRS Small Cell Radios while also providing LoRaWAN coverage.

 Only certified CBRS Radios provisioned with the FreedomFi firmware will operate when connected to a 5G Hotspot.